lakwli/memorieswalk/docs/Requirement.md

 6. Admin & Users
    Admin-Managed Accounts: only admin can create user logins

-Each User sees only their own canvases
+Each User sees only their own memories

 No public signup